2019 Faculty

 Philadelphia, PA

-James McGuire, DPM, LPT, LPed, FAPWHc is the director of the Leonard Abrams Center for Advanced Wound Healing and a Clinical Professor in the Departments of Podiatric Medicine and Podiatric Biomechanics at the Temple University School of Podiatric Medicine, located in Philadelphia, Pennsylvania.
+James McGuire, DPM, LPT, LCPed, FAPWHc is the director of the Leonard Abrams Center for Advanced Wound Healing and a Clinical Professor in the Departments of Podiatric Medicine and Podiatric Biomechanics at the Temple University School of Podiatric Medicine, located in Philadelphia, Pennsylvania.
 Dr McGuire earned his DPM degree from the Temple University School of Podiatric Medicine in 1981.
-He is a fellow and founding member of the American Professional Wound Care Association and the Academy of Physicians in Wound Healing, and serves as an advisor to the board of the Council for Medical Education and Testing.
+He is a fellow and founding member of the American Professional Wound Care Association and the Academy of Physicians in Wound Healing and serves as an advisor to the board of the Council for Medical Education and Testing.
 Dr McGuire is a licensed Physical Therapist, a licensed Pedorthist, and is Certified in Wound Care by the Council for Medical Education and Testing (CMET).
 He is also board certified by both the American Board of Podiatric Surgery (ABPS) and the American Board of Podiatric Medicine (ABPM).
-After completing his residency in podiatric surgery, Dr McGuire left 10 years of private practice in Rutland Vermont in to become a member of the Temple faculty in 1992.
+After completing his residency in podiatric surgery, Dr McGuire left 10 years of private practice in Rutland Vermont to become a member of the Temple faculty in 1992.
 He has over 40 years of experience in podiatric medicine, physical therapy, and wound management.
-He has published extensively, and has participated in several research trials involving the diabetic foot and wound healing.
+He has published extensively and has participated in several research trials involving the diabetic foot and wound healing.
 Dr McGuire has lectured both nationally and internationally and is in great demand as a speaker in the areas of wound healing, diabetic foot management, off-loading, and biomechanics of the at-risk foot.
-He lives with his wife Nancy in Berwyn, Pa. just outside of Philadelphia
+He lives with his wife Nancy in Berwyn, PA just outside of Philadelphia

-Mario Ponticello, DPM
+Mario Ponticello, DPM, DABFAS

 Chief of the Limb Preservation Service